Star-Advertiser owner restructuring, sale of company in the works

 To this day, the Star-Bulletin’s Dec.
 7, 1941, “WAR” edition remains among the most famous front pages in American newspaper history.

-In today’s announcement, Star-Advertiser publisher Francis praised Black Press founder and owner David H. Black, who saved the Star-Bulletin from imminent closure over two decades ago.
+In Monday’s announcement, Star-Advertiser publisher Francis praised Black Press founder and owner David H. Black, who saved the Star-Bulletin from imminent closure over two decades ago.

 “David Black’s contributions to Hawai’i journalism cannot be overstated,” said Francis.
 “It was his leadership in 2000 that saved the Star-Bulletin from ceasing publication, resulting in the 2010 merger with the Advertiser which allowed both newspapers to survive as the Honolulu Star-Advertiser.
 A great deal of gratitude is owed to David Black for playing an integral role in preserving major journalism in our state.”